gerane/gerane.github.io/_posts/2015-05-25-isesteroids-theming.md

 ---
 layout: page
-title:  "Creating a Custom Theme for ISESteroids"
+title: Creating a Custom Theme for ISESteroids
-subheadline:  "Powershell"
+subheadline: Powershell
-teaser: "A Detailed look at ISESteroids Themes and their XML format.
-Each XML value is explained for easy reference."
+teaser: A Detailed look at ISESteroids Themes and their XML format.
+Each XML value is explained for easy reference.
 categories:
   - powershell
 tags:
   - powershell
   - ise
   - theme
 image:
-    thumb: "isesteroids/PoshBlogThumb.PNG"
+  thumb: 2015/05/PoshBlogThumb.PNG
-    homepage: isesteroids/ISESteroids.PNG
+  homepage: 2015/05/ISESteroids.PNG
 header:
-    image_fullwidth: "isesteroids/ISESteroids.PNG"
+  image_fullwidth: 2015/05/ISESteroids.PNG
+date: '2015-05-25 07:49'
 ---

 I prefer creating custom themes for my text editors.
 I am inside a text editor for large percentages of my day, so even small adjustments can vastly improve my user experience.

 When exploring the ISESteroids Theme Manager I had issues finding the values I was looking for.
 I quickly realized that going to the actual xml file and editing the values that was the way to go.
 I quickly found that trial and error was needed for finding the correct values to change.
 This process was actually quite time consuming, so I decided to document the process and share so others may have an easier time than I did.